Dreaming of a White Christmas?

 We may not get all of our wishes, but White Christmas or not, winter always offers a walking wonderland.

-So, for a spot of natural social distancing, whether on your own, in your family bubble or with friends in a group of six, here are a few suggestions for top spots for wonderful winter walks.
+So, here are a few suggestions for top spots for wonderful winter walks.

 Winter gardens sparkle